 Forwarding Emails To Your Gmail Account

 While we are on the topic of managing our many email accounts which must be maintained because we need them in doing our daily personal and business functions, I would like to discuss how having an email account with Google (called Gmail) can help ease your burden in checking your inboxes and replying to some messages in them.
+I personally feel that a shared inbox makes it much more convenient to organize emails, but today, I’d like to shine some light on Gmail.
 Some of us may wonder how a small company with online presence could hire so many personnel to handle queries to their sales, marketing, after-sales service, warehousing and other departments.
 Actually, we may not be aware that those many email addresses are being handled by only one (1) person and forwarding them to a Gmail account is the way to do it.

 I am using both Yahoo! and Google’s free email services but I prefer the latter when it comes to handling my forwarded email accounts.
 Gmail has features that Yahoo! does not have especially in handling forwarded emails.
 Such features are important in maintaining the integrity of business emails especially the ones with email@example.com address.
 I shall explain below the details of how you can manage your company emails in Gmail without having an email server of your own.